 - Non-CLI - graphical tools, still open-source, offline.

-- Closed-source tools (offline) (ie office suites).
-I can’t think of CLI closed-source tools.
-Almost all present a more complex interface.
-Almost always avoidable in favor of the above alternatives.
+- Offline closed-source tools (ie office suites).
+I can’t think of anything closed-source CLI.
+Most present a more complex interface; often avoidable in favor of the above alternatives.

 - SaaS tools (online), usually closed-source.
 Special emphasis to avoid.